nghuyong/weibo-cov/readme.md

 </p>

-**UPDATE: The one-stop scientific research data service platform [socialsensor.top](http://socialsensor.top/) has been fully launched!!
+**UPDATE: The end-to-end research service platform [yisukeyan.com](https://yisukeyan.com/) has been fully launched!!
+Feel free to contact us!👏👏👏**
-Data acquisition, data analysis, and data application can be realized with just a few clicks.
-Welcome to try and cooperation👏👏👏**

 <h2 align="center">Introduction</h2>

-Sina Weibo is Chinese largest public social media platform.
+Sina Weibo is the largest Chinese public social media platform.
 The latest and most popular social events will be disclosed and discussed on Weibo as soon as possible.
 Therefore, it is of great significance to build a real-time and full-scale Weibo public opinion dataset.

 At present, given specified keywords and a specified period, there are two kinds of methods for constructing Weibo tweet datasets: (1) Applying advanced search API given by Weibo; (2) Traversing all Weibo users, collecting all their tweets in the specified period, and then filtering tweets with specified keywords.

 However, for the first kinds of method, due to the limitation of the Weibo search API, the result of one time search contains up to 1000 tweets, making it difficult to build large-scale datasets.
 As for the second kinds of method, although we could build large-scale datasets with almost no omissions, traversing all billions of Weibo users requires very long time and large bandwidth resources.
 In addition, a large number of Weibo users are inactive, and it makes no sense to traverse their homepages, because they may not post any tweets in the specified period.

 ![](./images/dataset-builder.png)

 To alleviate these limitations, we propose a novel method to construct Weibo tweet datasets, which can build large-scale datasets with high construction efficiency.
 Specifically, we first build and dynamically maintain a high-quilty Weibo active user pool (just a small part of all users), and then we only traverse these users and collect all their tweets with specified keywords in the specified period.

 <h2 align="center">Weibo Active User Pool</h2>
 Based on init seed users and continuous expansion through social relationships, we first build a Weibo user pool including more than 250 million users.
 The active Weibo user pool is constructed based on Weibo user pool and follow 4 rules:

 |Item|Rule|Item|Rule|